ovh/docs/pages/platform/kubernetes-k8s/installing-popeye/guide.en-ca.md

 ![Popeye Report](images/popeye-report.png)

-As you can see, by default our OVHcloud Managed Kubernetes cluster (and with an hello world application deployed) have a score equals to 83.
+As you can see, by default, our OVHcloud Managed Kubernetes cluster (and with an hello world application deployed) has a 83 score.

-It's a good score.
-Let's take a look on what you should improved or fixed.
+Though it's a good score, let's take a look on what you should be improved or fixed.

-The report can be very huge so in order to take  a look on what you should improved or fixed, a good practice is to run `popeye` command only on a specified namespace.
-It's better in order to improve and fix your cluster resources step by step.
+The report can be very big.
+So, in order to take  a look at what you should improve or fix, a good practice is to run `popeye` command only on a specified namespace.

+This way, you can better improve and fix your cluster resources step by step.

 As we deployed an hello world app in the `default` namespace, you can run `popeye` on the default namespace and generate a report only for `deployments`: